marvinbuss/mlflow-on-azure/README.md

 9. Open `https://<WEB_APP_NAME>.azurewebsites.net` (Insert value of your variable `WEB_APP_NAME` in the URL) and check whether your service works as expected.

 ## 4.2 Enable CI/CD
-NOTE: Due to a bug in the Azure CLI, this is not automated in the `deploy.sh` script yet.
-The command is already included but commented out (line 119 to 125).
+NOTE: Due to a bug in a previous version of Azure CLI, this could not be automated.
+Due to an update, this can be fully automated and is already included in `deploy.sh` (line 119 to 125).
+Just for completeness these steps will explain you how you can achieve this manually:

 1. Open the [Azure Portal](https://portal.azure.com) and navigate to your resource group with the name of the variable `RG_NAME`.
 2. Click on your Web APP, which should have the name of the variable `WEB_APP_NAME`.